Matthew Clarke (Australian footballer): Return to football – St Kilda

 There had been some speculation in December 2006 that Clarke may be drafted by St Kilda Football Club for the 2007 season, and although this was initially denied, on 12 December 2006, he was taken by the Saints with their selection in the 2007 Pre Season Draft.

 Clarke signed on with the club for one season only, but trained strongly over the pre season and was selected for the first game.

 He performed strongly as the side's primary ruckman, displaying his usual ruckwork dexterity.

 In September 2007, Clarke announced his retirement.

 Coaching career

 After retiring from playing, Clarke rejoined Adelaide Football Club as a ruck coach, and later as a midfield development coach.

 On 23 May 2018, Clarke was announced as Adelaide's AFL Women's head coach from the 2019 season onwards.
-In his first season as coach, the Adelaide Crows won the 2019 AFLW Premiership.
+In his first season as coach, the Adelaide Crows won the 2019 AFLW premiership.
+Clarke coached a second premiership in 2022 season 6.
+In 2024, Clarke was awarded with an Adelaide Football Club Life Membership, commemorating his time as a player and his commitment and success within the AFL Women's program.
+It follows his AFL Life Membership awarded in 2021.